solana-labs/ecosystem/projects/uphold.md

 category: exchange
 ---

-Founded as Bitreserve in 2013 and later changing its name, Uphold is a leading cryptocurrency exchange.
+Founded as Bitreserve in 2013 and later changing its title, Uphold is a leading cryptocurrency exchange.
 It allows users to transact across more than 1,000 different cryptocurrencies and commodities, including a number of prominent digital currencies and precious metals.